 • Date of first publication

-• Link to the published project
+• Link to the publication

-• Brief overview of the investigative process
+• A brief summary of the process of investigation

 • Evidence of any impact that the story/project has had